Azure-Samples/active-directory-dotnet-graphapi-reporting/README.md

 # WebApp-GraphAPI-Reporting
 ---------------------------
-This is a web application sample that demonstrates the Azure AD Graph API reporting capabilities.
+This web application sample demonstrates the capabilities of the Azure AD (AAD) Graph API Reporting and Events service, which is currently in Preview.
+Please refer to the MSDN article [Azure AD Reports and Events (Preview)] (https://msdn.microsoft.com/en-us/library/azure/mt126081.aspx) for details on the API, and [Azure AD Graph API Versioning] (https://msdn.microsoft.com/en-us/library/azure/dn835125.aspx) for more details on using Graph API Preview features.

 ## How To Run This Sample